 - Use blue light filters or apps on desktops and phones to reduce exposure and protect your circadian rhythm.

-- Work in designated sitting areas and avoid your bed.
+- Work in designated sitting areas to keep a productive mindset.

 - Give yourself stretch breaks between projects.